Inspiration: Terry McMillan

 "Will you meet with him?" she asked me.

-I looked at her puzzled for a moment, but then narrowed my eyes at her slightly.
+I looked at her puzzled for a moment, but then narrowed my eyes at her.

-"You are going to get enough of reading my mail," I said to her with an accusing tone.
+"You are going to get enough of reading my mail," I accused, "that's an invasion of privacy."

 Lydia immediately giggled.